Finding a Top Financial Advisor Firm in Orlando, Florida

 How We Found the Top Financial Advisor Firms in Orlando, Florida

-All Orlando, Florida financial advisors firms that are registered with the U.S. Securities and Exchange Commission (SEC) were considered for this list, as all SEC-registered firms are fiduciaries.
+All Orlando, Florida financial advisors firms that are registered with the U.S. Securities and Exchange Commission (SEC) were considered for this list, as SEC-registered firms are fiduciaries.
 We eliminated any firms that have disclosures of past or ongoing disciplinary actions, did not employ financial planners or did not offer individual accounts were eliminated.
 The remaining firms were ranked on this list from most assets under management (AUM) to least.

 Resource Consulting Group, Inc.

 Resource Consulting Group also holds the most advisor certifications of any firm on this list.
-Among its 15 advisors, the firm has nine certified financial planners (CFPs), three registered paraplanners (RPs), a chartered financial analyst (CFA) and a certified public accountant (CPA) on its team.
+Among its 15 advisors, the firm has nine certified financial planners (CFPs), two registered paraplanners (RPs), a chartered financial analyst (CFA) and a certified public accountant (CPA) on its team.

-You will need at least $1 million in investable assets to open an account with Resource Consulting Group.
-That’s likely why more than three-quarters of the firm’s clients are considered high-net-worth individuals.
+Almost two thirds of the firm’s clients are considered high-net-worth individuals, and you will need at least $1 million in investable assets to open an account with Resource Consulting Group.

 Resource Consulting Group, Inc. Background

-Founded in 1988, Resource Consulting Group is the most senior on this list.
+Founded in 1988, Resource Consulting Group is the oldest financial advisor firm on this list.
 It is independently owned by founder, CEO and wealth advisor Mike Davis.
 The advisors at Resource Consulting Group average 20 years of experience in the financial industry.

-For individuals, the firm’s main areas of focus are pension and profit-sharing plans, trust creation, retirement planning and estate planning.
+For individuals, the firm’s main areas of focus are investment advisory services, trust creation, retirement planning and estate planning.
 The firm also serves corporations, small businesses and charitable organizations.

 Moisand Fitzgerald Tamayo, LLC

-There are six certified financial planners (CFPs) working at Moisand Fitzgerald Tamayo, as well as two enrolled agents (EAs) and one accredited portfolio management advisor (APMA).
+There are seven certified financial planners (CFPs) working at Moisand Fitzgerald Tamayo, as well as two enrolled agents (EAs) and one accredited portfolio management advisor (APMA).
 A rare certification, APMAs are trained in investor psychology.

 Moisand Fitzgerald Tamayo, LLC Background

 Moisand Fitzgerald Tomayo, LLC was formed in 1998.
-It’s independently owned by three principals: Daniel B. Moisand, Charles E. Fitzgerald and Ronald Tamayo.
-That trio averages 28 years of experience in personal finance, while the rest of the firm’s advisors have been in the industry for an average of 12 years.
+It’s independently owned by three principals: Daniel B. Moisand, Charles E. Fitzgerald III, Ronald Tamayo, Derrick Chandler and Michael Salmon.

 Whether you’re looking to build an investment portfolio for just yourself or for your entire family, Moisand Fitzgerald Tamayo says it can help you.
-The firm works specifically with clients who are looking to create trusts or manage personal retirement plans, pension plans or small business-based plans.
+The firm offers wealth management services and financial planning advice in five primary areas: risk management, investments, taxes, retirement and estate planning.

 Moisand Fitzgerald Tamayo, LLC Strategy

-Moisand Fitzgerald Tamayo invests its clients’ assets in mutual funds and exchange-traded funds (ETFs).
+Moisand Fitzgerald Tamayo invests its clients’ assets in mutual funds and exchange-traded funds (ETFs), among other investment products.
 It believes that these investments enable strong diversification, while giving investors the ability to sell when beneficial.

 Summit Wealth Partners, LLC

-Summit Wealth Partners is a fee-only financial advisor firm that serves a majority high-net-worth individuals.
-The firm’s team includes four certified financial planners (CFPs), a certified wealth preservation planner (CWPP), a certified asset protection planner (CAPP), an accredited estate planner (AEP) and an accredited investment fiduciary analyst (AIFA).
+Summit Wealth Partners is a fee-only financial advisor firm that serves mostly individuals and high-net-worth individuals.
+The firm’s team includes five certified financial planners (CFPs), a certified wealth preservation planner (CWPP), a certified asset protection planner (CAPP), an accredited estate planner (AEP) and an accredited investment fiduciary analyst (AIFA).

 Unlike Resource Consulting Group and Moisand Fitzgerald Tamayo, which both require $1 million in assets to open an account, Summit Wealth Partners does not have a set account minimum.
-However, the firm says that it generally seeks to work with clients with at least $1 million available to invest, for diversification purposes.
+However, the firm says that it generally seeks to work with clients with at least $1 million available to invest.

 Summit Wealth Partners, LLC Background

-Founded in 2005, Summit Wealth Partners, LLC is an independent firm, which means that it’s not a subsidiary of any larger company.
+Founded in 2005, Summit Wealth Partners, LLC is wholly owned by Fiduciary Professionals, LLC, which in turn is wholly owned by Investors Advocate, LLC.
 Chad Warrick and Jason Print are the co-presidents and managers of Summit Wealth Partners.
 Warrick and Print also own Investors Advocate, LLC.